Richmond County Sheriff tests positive for coronavirus, but is asymptomatic

-Augusta, Ga.
-(WJBF) – Richmond County Sheriff Richard Roundtree was notified tonight by health officials at 6 p.m. that he has tested positive for COVID-19 after taking the test during Wednesday’s free community testing event at Augusta Fire Station #1.
+AUGUSTA, Ga.
+(WJBF) – Richmond County Sheriff Richard Roundtree was notified Friday night by health officials at 6 p.m. that he has tested positive for COVID-19 after taking the test during Wednesday’s free community testing event at Augusta Fire Station #1.

 The event was unique in that it offered free testing to individuals who did not have symptoms of COVID-19 nor underlying health conditions that might make coronavirus testing imperative.

-Note: UPDATE: Sheriff Roundtree advises that he feels fine, and he is still showing no symptoms.